 In accordance with required reporting standards, the District reports its financial activities as a special-purpose government.
 Special-purpose governments are governmental entities which engage in limited governmental programs, such as the provision of water, sanitary sewer and drainage services, road facilities or economic development programs.
 Other activities, such as the provision of recreation facilities and solid waste collection, are minor activities and are not budgeted or accounted for as separate programs.
 The financial statements of special-purpose governments combine two types of financial statements into one statement.
-These two types of financial statements are the government-wide financial statements and the fund financial statements.
-The fund financial statements are presented on the left side of the statements, a column for adjustments is to the right of the fund financial statements, and the government-wide financial statements are presented to the right side of the adjustments column.
+These two types of financial statements are the government-wide financial statements, a column for adjustments is to the right of the fund financial statements, and the government-wide financial statements are presented to the right of the adjustments column.
 The following sections describe the measurement focus of the two types of statements and the significant differences in the information they provide.